-Site of First Manned Flight
+Site of First Flights

 First Charter, and first Australian Passenger Flight.
-Mr. M. H. Baillieu seated with Mr. J. J. Hammond about to take off on 2/3/1911.
+Mr. M. H. Baillieu seated with Mr. J. J. Hammond about to take off on 2 March 1911.

 On 6th December, 1969, a plaque commemorating the birth of Australian Aviation in Altona was unveiled outside a shop on the corner of Pier Street and Railway Street South.